Feminist Therapy Helps Everyone

 While the origins of feminist therapy centered on addressing mental health in women, this school of psychology have since expanded to include everyone, regardless of gender, orientation, family size or structure, or personal roles.

 Although there are many advantages to feminist therapy, potential clients should be aware that there can be potential limitations as well.

 Even though this branch of therapy has been around for decades, there hasn't been much evidence-based research proving its effectiveness.
-Also, most of the techniques in feminist therapy were developed using heterosexual, middle class, white women.

 Another drawback is that the technique of self-disclosure, when done inappropriately, has the potential to cross professional boundaries as well as influencing the client in imposing and inappropriate ways.
-Clients may be swayed into acting on a subject or making decisions based on the therapist's personal experiences instead of their feelings.
+Clients may be swayed into acting on a subject or making decisions based on the therapist's personal experiences instead of their own feelings.

 One additional potential limitation is that the technique of evaluating social factors can cause clients using feminist therapy to negate any personal blame and place it, instead, on a variety of cultural factors.
-Clients who blame society for their mental health issues may be less likely to seek out medical help and treatment for their depression.
+Clients who blame society for their mental health issues may be less likely to seek out medical help and treatment for their problems.

 Even despite the potential limitations, feminist therapy is a great tool for everyone (no matter their gender).
 Allowing clients to take a step back to look at mental health from a larger, more cultural, and socially aware perspective can help them reframe their issues and develop a greater sense of self-empowerment.
 To find a feminist therapist, visit BetterHelp to get started.